As the Taliban bars some girls from school, their mothers’ dreams are also shattered

 Regardless of whether Suraya returns to class, her parents are determined to educate her.
 Unlike in the 1990s, it’s easier to home-school through online courses.
 Suraya is already taking courses through the Khan Academy, a free online education company.

-“I will never not give up on my studies,” Suraya said.
+“I will never give up on my studies,” Suraya said.
 “Education is very important to our lives.”

 Frozan also has more free time.
 After the Taliban took control last month, she was told not to return to her government job.
 It’s unlikely she’ll get her job back: She was a gender and diversity manager, making sure there was an ethnically diverse workplace and more opportunities for women.